March 15, 2008

 - As a McKinsey & Company Partner and co-leader of the Firm’s worldwide organization practice, launched the “horizontal organization,” a part of the reengineering revolution that Fortune called “the model for the next fifty years”

-- Most recently authored On Value and Values -- a sweeping vision to revitalize our values for our world
+- Most recently authored On Value and Values -- a sweeping vision to revitalize our new world of markets, networks, organizations, friends and families

-- Co-authored The Wisdom of Teams and The Discipline of Teams, books used by millions of people in organizations the world over
+- Co-authored The Wisdom of Teams and The Discipline of Teams, books used by millions of people the world over

 - Authored Make Success Measurable and Taking Charge of Change -- books praised for using performance to drive real change in a dynamic world